- Fruits: apples, berries (other), berries (blueberries), pears, berries (strawberries)

 - Sustainable Communities: urban agriculture

-- Reach over 1,000 educators with mailed and online information about the manuals in 2015 and attract another 1,000 to view the manuals from links on other websites serving educators and producers by the June 30, 2016.
+- Reach over 1,000 educators with mailed and online information about the manuals in 2014 and attract another 1,000 to view the manuals from links on other web sites such as eOrganic.org, Start2Farm (National Agricultural Library’s new clearinghouse for beginning farmer information), SARE, and other sites serving educators and producers by 2015.

-- Disseminate the new manuals online and in print to over 2000 users by June 2016.
+- Disseminate the new manuals online and in print to over 2000 users by 2015 (through the distribution of 100 review copies, the sale of 400 hard copies, and over 1500 complete or partial downloads from the Web.)

-- Train 300 extension personnel and other educators in the three-state region through five train-the-trainer sessions, five conference presentations, and two webinars by the end of June 2016.
+- Train 300 extension personnel and other educators in the three-state region through five one-day trainings, five conference presentations, and two webinars by 2015.

-- Build in evaluation of the project by tracking downloads of the materials from the UC eScholarship and CASFS websites, surveying those using the manuals, and collecting workshop evaluations.
+- Build in evaluation of project by tracking downloads of the materials from the UC eScholarship and CASFS websites, surveying those using the manuals, and collecting evaluations from those attending training workshops for project assessment by 2016.